premchander-revature/interviewquestions/.NET FULL STACK/C#Advance.md

 <blockquote>

 - Reflection is the process of describing the metadata of types, methods, and fields in a code.
 The namespace System.
-- Reflection enables us to obtain data about the loaded assemblies, the elements within them like classes, methods, and value types.
+- Reflection enables us to obtain data about the loaded assemblies, and the elements within them like classes, methods, and value types.

 </blockquote>